sheijk/clang-lookup/readme.txt

 line describing the location where the symbol at the given source location is defined.

-It currently works best with C, full support for parsing C++ will be coming up shortly. clang-lookup is designed to work out-of-the-box without any setup.
+clang-lookup is designed to work out-of-the-box without any setup.
 The disadvantage is that each invocation has to re-parse the given file.
 For large projects some of the alternatives might work better (see end of this file).